onur-CK/SkillFlow/README.md

 - Bootstrap Utilities
 - Bootstrap Form Controls

-### Learning Platforms and Videos
-- YouTube tutorials on Django and Bootstrap integration !!! add the links !!!!!!!!!!!!!!!!!!
-- Stack Overflow discussions on booking system implementation
-- CSS-Tricks articles on responsive design techniques

 ### Acknowledgments
 We would like to extend our sincere gratitude to:
-- My mentor(David Bowers) and my facilitator(Kay Welfare) for their contributions in the process of building my project.
+- Code Institute mentor(David Bowers) and Code Institute facilitator(Kay Welfare) for their contributions in the process of building my project.
-- The Django and Bootstrap development communities for their excellent documentation.
 - All contributors(students and tutors) who helped identify and fix bugs during development.

 ## Technologies Used